 - 1. To help facilitate your first isobar analysis, I have plotted that SLP reports to the nearest whole hectopascal (hPa).
 Hence, you do not have to decode the three-digit, coded SLP values that appear on operational weather maps that appear online. - 2.
 Look for the stations with the highest and lowest SLP values on your map.
 The region on your map with lowest SLP's is near the tri-state intersection of Iowa-Illinois-Minnesota borders.
 The highest SLP's are located along the periphery of the map. - 3.
 Permissible values for SLP contours are ...996 hPa, 1000 hPa, 1008 hPa, 1012 hPa, 1016 hPa, 1020 hPa, 1024 hPa... etc. That is only contours that are divisible by 4 are drawn.
-To start your analysis, I recommend that you pick the smallest permitted contour that is consistent with the lowest SLP observation and the largest permitted contour that is is between are the ones that you must draw.
+To start your analysis, I recommend that you pick the smallest permitted contour that is consistent with the lowest SLP observation and the largest permitted contour that is consistent with the highest SLP observation.
+These contour values and all mandatory values in between are the ones that you must draw.
 For example, if the lowest (highest) SLP report on your map is 1003 hPa (1033 hPa), the smallest (highest) contour value that you must analyze would be 1004 hPa (1032 hPa).
 Take special note of SLP reports that are the same value as a mandatory contour value (e.g. 1008) since an isobar (1008 hPa) goes through that station (on a beginner's map).
 Your weather map has at least one observation that is the same value as a mandatory contour value.